 Belgian photographer based in Tokyo.
-I focus on developping specific photographic series that use unique features of photography highlighting life in cities since 2003.
+I focus on creating photographic series about life in cities using photography’s unique ability to capture a decisive moment since 2003.

 In my latest series Tokyo Trains I reflect on our commute in Tokyo.
 The train commute has become a routine.
 We spend the time reading emails or manga, playing games or for most of us sleeping.
 And yet we’ve forgotten about our joy as kids to just watch the city passing by.
 This series uses photography’s unique ability to capture with slow shutter speeds the city showing beautiful abstract shots.
 An ordinary train ride seamlessly transforms into a imaginary museum of abstract photos but with no-one watching.